The Best New AC Unit – A Complete Guide

 - This is not a paid endorsement of any brand (most won’t like that they’re competitors are listed along with them!).

-Again, I know I’ll catch some heat for this!
-Magic Touch Mechanical has been in business for over two decades.
-In that time, we’ve installed many brands we no longer recommend.
+Magic Touch Mechanical has been in business for over 1/4 century.
+In that time, we’ve installed many brands we once, but no longer recommend.
 If you’re a regular reader of my blog, you know we have a sales philosophy:

 “We Offer Options Not Ultimatums!”